Vibe-coding-on-Agentic-DevOps/vibe-coding-poznan/README.md

 ## 🚀 Usage
 1. Open the frontend in your browser (usually at http://localhost:3000).
-2. Upload a video file.
+2. Upload a video file via the Transcribe tab.
+(All files are managed in the Database tab after upload.)
-3. Instantly search, jump to moments, highlight keywords, and ask questions about your video!
+3. Instantly search, jump to moments, highlight keywords, and ask questions about your video or the entire database!
+4. Delete files from the Database tab to remove both the database entry and the file from disk.

 ## ☁️ Deployment
 - Designed for easy deployment to Azure (App Service, Container Apps, etc.).